chadagreene/CDT/README.md

 ### ...or as individual files and folders:
 The files in this GitHub repository will always be the most up to date.
 So if you want to be on the bleeding edge of innovation, get the cdt folder, put it somewhere Matlab can find it, and then right-click on it from within Matlab and select "Add to Path--Selected folder and subfolders."

-### ...as a .mltbx toolbox: (will almost always be outdated)
+### ...as a .mltbx toolbox:
-Installing as an .mltbx is easy, but I don't update the .mltbx very often.
+Installing as an .mltbx is perhaps the easiest option, but I don't update the .mltbx very often, so you might not get the latest features and bug fixes.

 First, download the ~100 MB .mltbx file [here](https://chadagreene.com/ClimateDataToolbox.mltbx).
 After downloading the .mltbx file, installation should be as easy as double clicking on the zip file and clicking "install".
 Or you can navigate to it in the Matlab file explorer, right click on the .mltbx, and click "Install."